rdsilver/react-p5/README.md

     }
 ```

-- Using it in an SSR environement
+- Using it in an SSR environement.

 Importing this package for example in a Next.js app may give you this error:

 ```